Lucas-Sloan/Lucas-Sloan/README.md

 ### 👋 Hi there, I'm Lucas Sloan

-I'm a **Junior Software Engineer** with a passion for solving problems, learning new technologies, and creating innovative solutions.
+I'm a **Software Engineer** with a passion for solving problems, learning new technologies, and creating innovative solutions.
 My background in management and tech hardware repair gives me a unique edge in leading teams and tackling complex challenges.

 ### 👀 Interests:
 - :computer: **Programming**